La Sagrada Familia

 - Barcelona Slow Travel Cooking Class: I sifted through a lot of reviews before settling on this class and I definitely recommend it.
 Cristina and Guillermo are AWESOME hosts with super interesting stories, and they will expertly guide you through whatever you make.
 (In my case, it was about 8 different tapas dishes.)
 I think they cap their classes at 8 people, so as with all cooking classes, it’s a great way to mingle with other visitors to Barcelona.

-- La Sagrada Familia: 1) get the audioguide (it enhances the experience x1000) 2) they never checked my ID to confirm my student ticket, just sayin.
+- La Sagrada Familia: 1) get the audioguide 2) they never checked my ID to confirm my student ticket.

-- Park Guell: don’t forget to get tickets!
+- Park Guell: don’t forget to reserve tickets before you go!
 Go for sunset, or bring a snack and hang out and have a mini picnic.

 - Shopping in Born: so many cute shops around this neighborhood near La Rambla, definitely worth lunch + an afternoon wander!

-- La Boqueria: I’m a sucker for markets, so I definitely made time to visit this sprawling marketplace, which is one of the most popular attraction in Barcelona.
-It has fish vendors, fresh fruit, candy stalls, prepared food vendors, jamon hawkers, cheese stands, etc. I loved buying the €2 containers of fresh mango here, but I don’t recommend eating here (empanadas were meh) or buying things like jamon here (you’ll find better-priced jamon basically anywhere else).
+- La Boqueria: One of the most popular attraction in Barcelona, this market has fish vendors, fresh fruit, candy stalls, prepared food vendors, jamon hawkers, cheese stands, etc. I loved buying the €2 containers of fresh mango here, but I didn’t try eating at any of the mini restaurant stall counters.
+The empanadas I tried were meh and don’t buy touristy things like jamon here–you’ll find better-priced jamon basically anywhere else.

 - Rent a bike near Barceloneta: I wish I had time to bike around the city, but alas I ran out of time.
 If you visit in the summer, definitely visit the beach.
 It looked gorgeous but it was way too cold to venture into the water when I was there.